FTSE stalls, Carpetright and Debenhams put UK consumer in spotlight

 It had suffered a sharp fall in late April after nudging its profit forecast down, indicating consumers were cutting back on spending on larger-ticket items related to home renovation.

-Its shares scored their best day in five months, but their value had still eroded 25 percent from their levels prior to the forecast trimming.
+Its shares were on track for their best day in five months, but their value had still eroded 25 percent from their levels prior to the forecast trimming.

-Debenhams, however, fell 2.2 percent to an eight-year low after it flagged a more volatile trading environment and said sales slid.
+Debenhams however fell 3.4 percent to an eight-year low after it flagged a more volatile trading environment and said sales slid.
 Its 2017 profit could land towards the lower end of expectations if conditions did not improve, Chief Executive Sergio Bucher said.

-Marks & Spencer (MKS.L), which sells clothes and home items alongside food, fell 1.9 percent, weighed down by Debenhams.
+"Debenhams is particularly at risk from a slowing UK macro environment given its low margins," say Jefferies analysts.

-Shares in the world's biggest advertising agency WPP (WPP.L) fell 0.8 percent after falling victim of a global cyber attack.
+Marks & Spencer, which sells clothes and home items alongside food, fell 1.9 percent, weighed down by Debenhams.
+(Reporting by Helen Reid; Editing by Andrew Heavens)